thehajime/blog/README.md

-# Luke Gorrie's blog
+# Hajime Tazaki's blog

-Howdy!
+This blog was inspired by [Luke Gorrie](https://github.com/lukego/blog) as a fork of his repository.

-My name is [Luke Gorrie](http://lukego.com/).
-I blog by creating [Github issues](https://github.com/lukego/blog/issues) in this repository.
+I blog by creating [Github issues](https://github.com/thehajime/blog/issues) in this repository.

-I spend a lot of time hacking on [Snabb Switch](https://github.com/SnabbCo/snabbswitch) and that is the inspiration for most of my blogging.